List of Top 10 characters: Lieutenant Cathy "Peregrine" Colby

-A born-again Christian with artificial wings (resembling The Falcon) and a powerful physique.
-Peregrine is married and, in Season Two, catches her husband "crossover-dressing" as a different superhero and insists he attend a rehabilitation clinic for 'identity crisis' sufferers with Sgt.
+A born-again Christian with artificial wings (resembling The Falcon) and a powerful physique, Peregrine is married and, in Season Two, catches her husband "crossover-dressing" as a different superhero and insists he attend a rehabilitation clinic for 'identity crisis' sufferers with Sgt.
 Lopez.
 She suffered a broken rib arresting Andy 'Airbag' Soames when Soames inflated in panic and crushed her against a door.
 Five years after the Ultima incident, Peregrine was partnered with the Hoodoo Priest, but after seeing her personal Deity drunk and disorderly in a gods' bar, she had a crisis of faith and took some time off.

 Detective John "King Peacock" Corbeau

-A highly pious follower of the Yazidi religion and often referred to as a "Devil worshipper" by others.
+King Peacock is a highly pious follower of the Yazidi religion and often referred to as a "Devil worshipper" by others.
 Able to perform superhuman feats and detect faults and weak spots (similar to Marvel's Karnak) by communing with his god, he is also an excellent hand-to-hand combatant.
 He is married with three children and is a good father and a loyal husband, albeit a conservative one.
 His partner is Synaesthesia Jackson.
 Five years after the Ultima incident, the Corbeaus have a fourth child.

 Officer Willie "Stochastic Fats" Beaumont

-Seen only in a dream of Jeff Smax and in the prose back up story in #1, he also has a very brief cameo in the Smax mini-series.
+Seen only in a dream of Jeff Smax and in the prose back up story in #1, Fats also has a brief cameo in the Smax mini-series.
 Fats was killed shortly prior to the events of issue #1 and replaced by Toybox.
 Fats was a jovial, overweight African-American officer and Jeff's partner and friend.
 He had the ability to sense or affect probabilities, giving him "hunches" that would always work out for the best.
 Despite this, he was shot in his home, later being discovered by his then-8-year-old daughter.
 It is remarked by Irma Geddon that Smax did not take his death well and in grief started a bar fight that ended in Officer Smax pulling the roof down on top of himself.
 Fats' death weighs heavily on Smax throughout the series.

 Officer Alexei "Spaceman" Glushko

-An alcoholic Russian telepath and former cosmonaut with a fondness for Vodka.
-He lives with his intelligent telepathic Russian space chimp, Tanya, who is his friend and housemaid.
+An alcoholic Russian telepath and former cosmonaut with a fondness for Vodka, Alexei lives with his intelligent telepathic Russian space chimp, Tanya, who is his friend and housemaid.
 His telepathy is often used in interrogating suspects.
 He may also be able to use his power to detect radiation.

 Detective Wanda "Synaesthesia" Jackson

-A sensible detective apparently considered boring by some of the officers.
+Synaesthesia is a sensible detective apparently considered boring by some of the officers.
 Her advanced synaesthesia leads into the realm of clairvoyance.
 She had a romantic relationship with Smax that ended badly, but later harbored an unrequited sexual attraction for her partner King Peacock.
 When Smax nearly went berserk after failing to protect Toybox from Ultima, Synaesthesia instinctively called him "Jeff, Baby" while calming him, suggesting she retains some strong feeling for him.
 Five years after the Ultima incident, she is romantically involved with her new partner, Saltator.